raytracer/zig-mvn-init/README.md

 # mvn-init

-A very basic maven project initializer.
+A very basic maven project initializer (a port of the rust version see [here](https://github.com/raytracer/mvn-init)).
 Creates a new mvn project that

 - builds a .jar including dependencies on `mvn install`
 - makes execution possible via `mvn exec:exec`